Want to get this guide sent to your email instead?

 Because of this, unhealthy, processed foods should also be avoided at all costs.

-Here’s what we eat in a typical day as pescatarian:
+Here’s what we eat on a typical day as pescatarians:

 For breakfast, our current staples are a hearty bowl of oatmeal (Tamryn’s choice) and a cup of Bulletproof coffee (LJ’s choice).